tomek85gr/tradezella/Experiments/experiment_01_watch_demo.md

 ---

-## 🧠 Notes / concerns
+## 🧠 Notes / Risks
-- The testimonials, review score, Slogans can be tested separately to reduce the scope effort. (cannot run at the same time)
+- The testimonials, review score, Slogans can be tested separately as a broader social proof experiment.
+This will reduce the scope and effort. (cannot run at the same time)
 - The email recovery flow can be tested as a separate experiment to reduce the scope effort.(can run at the same time)
 - It's possible that we could identify if the paywall is a hard block by offering a 14 days money back guarantee.
-- Freemium requires more effort as 0 auth payments and/or license limitations needs to be coded
-- Designed to maximize value-per-effort by focusing on beginner conversion.
-- Will serve as foundation for future personalization or segmentation efforts.
+- It's possible that we could show a video instead of the demo account and still have similar results.
+- There's many ways of removing the blocker...
 ---